torottreebank/treebank-releases/README.md

 Data formats
 ------------

-The texts are available on two formats:
+The texts (except the SynTagRus conversion) are available on two formats:

 1. PROIEL XML: These files are the authoritative source files and the only ones that contain all available annotation.
 They contain the complete morphological,